awsdocs/amazon-connect-admin-guide/doc_source/plan-live-media-streams.md

 ## Who requires IAM permissions to retrieve data?<a name="perms-audio-streams"></a>

-If your business is using IAM policies and permissions, the IAM admin will need to grant permissions to people who are going to retrieve data from Kinesis Video Streams\.
+If your business is using IAM permissions, your AWS admin will need to grant permissions to people who are going to retrieve data from Kinesis Video Streams\.
 They'll need to grant them full access permissions for Kinesis Video Streams and AWS Key Management Service\.